 When the time came for Isaac to take a wife, action was taken by his parents, which was their cultural norm.
 They sent a servant to actively find him a wife (Genesis 24).
 The servant had a list of qualities he had to look for in this woman, and he asked God to lead him to the right person.
 Outside the city of Nahor, the servant stopped at a well and asked God to show him the woman by letting her give water to his camels (verses 12-14).
 If only it could be that easy, but it was for this guy!
 The Lord answered his prayer by bringing Rebekah to him.
 She gave him water, then watered his camels, and the servant knew she was the one God had provided for Isaac.

-What can we learn from this story taken out of the history of God's people?
 Once we know that it is time to start looking for a spouse*, we should begin with prayer—lots of it.
 First, commit yourself to follow God’s will for your life.
 Psalm 37:4 says, "Delight yourself in the LORD and he will give you the desires of your heart."
 Hold on, though!
 That doesn't mean that raising your hands in church during worship equals getting straight A's or a Wii or a mate for life.

 "Delighting in the Lord" means we truly love knowing God and trust that He will delight us in return.
 He will put His desires into our hearts for good things.
 In the case of finding a future husband or wife, you will desire the kind of person He desires for you—someone He knows will delight you even more.
 Not a bad deal!
 “In all your ways acknowledge him, and he will make your paths straight" (Proverbs 3:6).

-Agreeing to work with God in the search for a spouse means surrendering to His ultimate matchmaking skills.
 Seriously.
 He knows every single person on the planet; surely He knows which one is best for you.
 Then your part becomes to desire whatever He decides is best, which includes accepting His perfect timing.
 If we pray, God will lead us to the person He has for us.
 Sometimes (okay, a lot of times), God doesn't seem to work "fast enough" for us.
 But we can trust that He knows what He's doing (Proverbs 3:5).

 Some people like to use a verse in 1 Corinthians 7 to say that no one should be trying to find a spouse.
 Verse 27 says, “Are you unmarried?
 Do not look for a wife.”
 This seems fairly straightforward, but if you read the verses around it, the context, you'll find some more important details about what Paul is saying.
 Verse 26 says, “Because of the present crisis, I think that it is good for you to remain as you are."
 What crisis?
 At the time Paul wrote this letter, the early church was experiencing a terrible time of persecution; Paul said it was better not to make big plans, such as scheduling a wedding, during uncertain days.
 Persecution hits a married couple harder than a single person, and it is even worse if there are children involved.
 Paul repeats the sentiment in verse 29: “Those who marry will face many troubles in this life, and I want to spare you this.”
 In the same context, Paul says, “If you do marry, you have not sinned” (verse 28).
 So, seeking a marriage partner is not wrong, though Paul advises that if life is uncertain and rocky, it might be best to wait.